 If your option is ITM, your broker will automatically buy (for a call) or sell (for a put) the shares for you.

-But there’s a catch!
-You need the cash or the shares ready.
-For example, if you don't have the buying power to handle 100 shares of a $200 stock you might run into margin issues.
-Your broker might sell the option on your behalf before the market closes to prevent a massive headache.
+But you need the cash or the shares ready.
+For example, if you don't have the buying power to handle 100 shares of a $200 stock, you might run into margin issues.
+Your broker might sell the option on your behalf before the market closes to prevent a shortfall.

 For the seller (short)